Oklahoma! (film): Plot

 As Jud drives Laurey to the box social, he tells her he is in love with her and tries to kiss her.
 She whips the horses, causing them to bolt.
 Once Jud gets them under control, Laurey leaves Jud behind and drives to the social alone.

-At the social, despite the host's encouraging everyone to get along, Ado Annie’s father belittles the cowboys, causing a fight to break out which Aunt Eller breaks up.
+At the social, despite the host's encouraging everyone to get along, Ado Annie's father belittles the cowboys, causing a fight to break out which Aunt Eller breaks up.
 Will makes his $50 back by selling his presents to Ali Hakim, who pays Will more than each gift is worth to get Annie back together with Will.
-When the auction of ladies’ picnic hampers begins, Ali Hakim deliberately outbids Will to get Annie to forget her feelings for him and so Will can keep the $50 he needs to marry Annie.
-Curly and Jud get into a bidding war over Laurey’s hamper.
-Curly sells his saddle, horse, and gun to raise enough money to beat Jud’s highest bid and win.
-Laurey fires Jud after he confronts her and Jud sneers that she will never be rid of him.
+When the auction of ladies' picnic baskets begins, Ali Hakim outbids Will to get Annie's basket so Will won't lose the $50 he needs to marry Annie.
+Curly and Jud get into a bidding war over Laurey's basket.
+Curly sells his saddle, horse, and gun to raise enough money to beat Jud's highest bid and win.
+Laurey fires Jud after he confronts her, and Jud sneers that she will never be rid of him.
 When Laurey tells Curly what happened, he offers to stay the night at their farm for protection, then goes further and proposes marriage, which Laurey accepts.
 Meanwhile, Will tells Ado Annie she must stop flirting with other men, despite not being willing to stop flirting with other women.
 Ali Hakim tells Annie she is better off marrying Will and then resumes his travels.

 Weeks later, Curly and Laurey are married.
-After the ceremony, Jud appears and tries to kill Curly, but Curly kills Jud in self-defense.
-The townspeople hold an impromptu trial in Aunt Eller’s kitchen where Curly is found not guilty.
+After the ceremony, Jud appears and tries to kill Curly and Laurey by burning them alive atop a haystack.
+However, Curly leaps down onto Jud, causing Jud to fall on his own knife, killing him.
+The townspeople hold an impromptu trial in Aunt Eller's kitchen where Curly is found not guilty.
 He and Laurey leave for their honeymoon, admiring the beautiful morning.